XJINE/Unity_TextShader/README.md

 effect.DrawText("Your Text", posX, posY, size, color);
 ```

-Set your text and the parameters in screen space.
+Set your text and the parameters in viewport(uv) space.

 ### Limitation